coolxeo/docker_elk_stack/README.md

         1) removes the boiler plate of the dependencies
-        2) builds and runs the backend (ELK Stack) 3)4)7) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from 'el' to angular, if you can see the rss news in angular, it's complete correctly instaled
+        2) builds and runs the backend (ELK Stack) 3)4)7) it's for running the client, to visualize the data that came from nodeapi to elasticsearch, and from elastic search to angular, if you can see the rss news in angular, it's complete correctly instaled
         5) creates a release inside 'dist' folder, needed for firebase
         6) initialize firebase (only first time, this is only